Join us to Celebrate This Landmark Victory for Our Water

 ¨ Sign up to volunteer for our Farmer’s Market table – reach out to the community for a few hours each week/ month.

 ¨ Host an event aimed at reaching out to friends, neighbors and like-minded supporters.
 Past events include wine tasting with an Amador County expert, beer tasting with a local brewmaster, and the late winter supper featuring wild-caught game and farmer’s market fare.
-In April our spring cleaning sale netted close to $1200, and the Musical Chairs Project featuring a summer evening w/local musician Stevie Cook brought in over $1600.
+Last April our spring cleaning sale netted close to $1200, and the Musical Chairs Project featuring a summer evening w/local musician Stevie Cook brought in over $1600.
 Events like these promote our cause while engaging the local community in your private setting, indoors or out.
 Our fundraising team is available to advise and assist.

 Frack-Free Butte County’s goal continues to be to ensure Butte County’s water supply is safe, clean, and abundant and to protect the County’s agricultural legacy.